mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 	return df;
 }
 ```
 You might complain that there are better ways to solve this problem.
-I might agree with
+I might agree with you.
-you.
 But the comment, as given here, is perfectly reasonable.
-It will prevent some overly
-eager programmer from using a static initializer in the name of efficiency.
+It will prevent some overly eager programmer from using a static initializer in the name of efficiency.

 ## TODO کامنت های
 It is sometimes reasonable to leave “To do” notes in the form of //TODO comments.
-In the
-following case, the TODO comment explains why the function has a degenerate implementa-
-tion and what that function’s future should be.
+In the following case, the TODO comment explains why the function has a degenerate implementation and what that function’s future should be.

 ```java
 //TODO-MdM these are not needed